Sa Re Ga Ma Pa Championship

-Sa Re Ga Ma Pa Championship is an Indian Kannada-language musical/singing reality television show.
-It is the eighteenth season of Sa Re Ga Ma Pa Kannada.
-It started airing on Zee Kannada from 18 September 2021 also digitally available on Zee5.
+Sa Re Ga Ma Pa Championship is an Indian Kannada language musical/singing reality television show aired on Zee Kannada.
+It is the 18th season of Sa Re Ga Ma Pa Kannada.
+It premiered from 18 September 2021.

-Season overview

 Format

 The show aired on 18 September 2021 with Anushree as the host.
 The show is judged by Hamsalekha, Vijay Prakash, Arjun Janya with six mentors, 36 contestants and 40 jury members.
 Each mentor had six contestants in their team.